 Strangely, the yahoo.com news article attributed the feat of China to its ability to enact policies to deal with the world recession.
-The article emphasized that its policies were able to cushion the economic shock from the global economic crises whilst other nations were overwhelmed by the crisis.
-It must be stressed here that much as the policies and global recovery were contributing factors, the real cause of China’s survival and stronger emergence is bottled up in its exchange rate policies and government subsidies and financial assistance package that is the stimulus.
-In fact, the combine policy framework of exchange rate manipulation and government subsidies promotes low pricing strategy for its exports ultimately increasing the attractiveness of its products and also its market share of the world’s export.
-Unfortunately, the global trade imbalance cannot be completely removed as the Chinese government would want to enact policies and strategies that will give Chinese products an edge in exports in addition to promoting less import.
-Now, in the midst of all these developments, there are two questions that need to be addressed by the world and they are
+The report emphasized that its policies cushioned the economic shock from the global financial crises while other nations were overwhelmed by the situation.
+It and global recovery were contributing factors, the real cause of China’s survival and stronger emergence is bottled up in its exchange rate policies and government subsidies and financial assistance package is the stimulus.

 currency revaluation pressure